vaibhav-bhoir/registrationlogin/README.md

-# Registraion and Login using Node, Express and Mongodb
+# Registration and Login using Node, Express and Mongodb

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.